SSR vs SSG: Technical Comparison and Prerendering Alternatives

 • Secure token authorization: Applications demanding strict JSON Web Token validation at the network edge before exposing sensitive interface components.

 Applications requiring complex, user-specific authorization protocols necessitate dynamic on-server processing capabilities to evaluate routing permissions securely.
 When a request hits the endpoint, the middleware evaluates the session cookies or JSON web tokens before authorizing the render sequence.
 If the authentication check fails, the server securely redirects the connection or issues a definitive HTTP rejection code without exposing sensitive components.
-This architectural approach prevents restricted data from ever entering the network transit layer, fundamentally reducing the security vulnerability surface.
+This architectural approach prevents restricted data from ever entering the network transit layer, reducing the security vulnerability surface.

 SSR flow: request to server, database query, render, HTML response; high origin load